-$$\gamma{\exp}(h) = c \cdot \left(1 - \exp\left(-3 \cdot \frac{h}{a}\right)\right)$$ where c is the sill, a is the range, and b is the slope (in the case of the linear model).
+$$\gamma{\text{exp}}(h) = c \cdot \left(1 - \exp\left(-3 \cdot \frac{h}{a}\right)\right)$$ where c is the sill, a is the range, and b is the slope (in the case of the linear model).
 The parameters c and a or b have to be modified when a variogram model is fitted to the variogram estimator.
-The so called nugget effect is special type of variogram model.
+The so called nugget effect is a special type of variogram model.
 In practice, when extrapolating the variogram towards separation distance zero, we often observe a positive intercept on the ordinate.
 This is called the nugget effect and it is explained by measurement errors and by small scale fluctuations (nuggets), which are not captured due to too large sampling intervals.
 Thus, we sometimes have expectations about the minimum nugget effect from the variance of repeated measurements in the laboratory or other previous knowledge.
-More details about the nugget effect, it can be added to the variogram model.
+More details about the nugget effect can be found in Cressie (1993) and Kitanidis (1997).
+If there is a nugget effect, it can be added to the variogram model.
 An exponential model with a nugget effect looks like this: